Given an integer x, return true if x is a

 - At this point,

-.
-The loop ends, and we have two halvesx = 12
+yis no longer less thanx.
+The loop ends, and we have two halvesx = 12andy = 12. - Finally, we check if

 This walkthrough demonstrates how the algorithm processes an input number through a series of steps to determine if it is a palindrome without requiring additional space for storing reversed numbers or strings.